startuplcoud/infra-multi-account-region-startup-kit/README.md

 ![role2](images/role2.png)

-For policy also need to add the `"token.actions.githubusercontent.com:sub": "repo:{gituser}/{gitrepo}:ref:refs/heads/xxx"`, `xxx` means the branch name. this is used for to grant the boundary of git repository.
+For policy also need to add the `"token.actions.githubusercontent.com:sub": "repo:{gituser}/{gitrepo}:ref:refs/heads/xxx"`, `xxx` means the branch name in order to grant the boundary of the git repository.
-Global Region policy:
+AWS Global Region policy:
 ```json
 {
     "Version": "2012-10-17",